Quick, think of all the reasons you leave a website. You probably came up with at least five, right?

 - At a minimum, delay the overlay by 10 seconds.

 This type of overlay derives it’s power from the copy in the overlay rather than the timing of when it’s triggered.
 It’s used best to help remove the risk of purchase for visitors.

 Minimize it for them, and they’ll take a step towards trusting you and your products, and be more likely to purchase.
 Targeting your visitor’s emotions creates another layer of trust and deepens the relationship between you.

-Consider this example from Cloudaways that offers a double money-back guarantee on their free trial.
+Consider this example from Cloudways that offers a double money-back guarantee on their free trial.
 With so many options and price points available, prospects may be confused and be frustrated with the whole process.

-Cloudaways realizes this and so focuses their overlay on the emotional reaction to these objections in their copy.
+Cloudways realizes this and so focuses their overlay on the emotional reaction to these objections in their copy.
 They offer both happiness and a money-back guarantee (a double one, at that.)

 Types to try:

 - On a landing page, use words that evoke jealousy or the fear of missing out.